 Back to Top

-If all the deficiencies noted at the initial inspection are not repaired and confirmed at the scheduled reinspection, the rent will be abated* (forfeited) effective the date of the scheduled reinspection.
+If all the deficiencies noted at the initial inspection are not repaired and confirmed at the scheduled reinspection, the rent will be abated* (withheld) effective the first day of the month following the failed reinspection.
 Payments will resume effective upon confirmation of all required repairs.

 July 1, 2007